-The Strategy draws on a body of evidence and establishes four strategic directions and 14 principles for managing retail and employment lands.
+This Strategy draws on a body of evidence and establishes four (4) strategic directions and fifteen (15) principles for managing retail and employment land.
 It describes employment land as 'industrial and urban services land' to illustrate the broader range of uses on these lands.